 How to select

-· Garam masala is usually either added to a curries, vegetable dishes, soups, or stews toward the end of cooking or sprinkled over the surface just before serving
+• It is usually added to curries, vegetable dishes, soups or stews toward the end of cooking, or sprinkled over the surface just before serving.

 How to store

-· Since the masala powder is added only in small quantities, it does not have substantial health benefits.
-However the use of cloves, and peppercorns are known to improve digestive complaints and immune functions.
+• Since the masala powder is added only in small quantities, it does not have substantial health benefits.